 The London Metal Exchange on Friday became the latest exchange to be swept up in consolidation when it said it had “received several expressions of interest with regard to potential strategic transactions”.
 The FT reports.

-CNBC's Sharon Epperson with details on gold's new high and what's driving up the precious metal.
+CNBC's Sharon Epperson has the details on what's driving the surge in the precious metal.

 European central banks have become net buyers of gold for the first time in more than two decades, the latest sign of how the turbulence in the currency and debt markets has revolutionized the bullion market.
 The FT reports.